 Access & Inclusion

-As a member of the BFI Film Audience Network, Film Hub Scotland embeds the BFI Diversity Standards across all of its projects.
-All recipients of our funding are expected to address as many of the Standards in their proposals as possible.
+As a member of the BFI Film Audience Network, we embed the BFI Diversity Standards across all of our projects.

 Our Access & Inclusion Goals: 25/26